 - The red-fruited cultivar 'Oosterwijk' is a Dutch selection that is very popular in Europe for the production of cut branches.
 It is noted for holding its color and berries as a cut branch in flower arrangements.

 - For those looking for something a bit different, try 'Winter Gold'.
 This is a yellow-berried sport of 'Winter Red'.
 The berries are not really gold, but instead an attractive pinkish-orange that lighten up with age.

 - Another attractive color variation is 'Aurantiaca'.
-This beauty has bright pinkish-orange fruit that lighten with time.
+This beauty has bright pinkish-orange fruit that lightens with time.
 It is an eye-catching plant, although a bit untraditional.

 Native Winterberry Hollies